Rate this product

 The sink side strainer is a uniquely designed, ergonomically friendly colander.
 This plastic, BPA free strainer can sit on the counter top next to your sink.
 With the strength to hold up to 5 pounds of potatoes at once, you can toss your food into the strainer.
 Watch as all of the water collects at the bottom and drains out the spout directly into your sink.
 As such, it alleviates a mess, protect your food from contact with the sink.
 When you're done you just throw it in the dishwasher.

 The cost of Sink Side Strainer is $14.99 plus $7.99 shipping.
-The special TV offer allows you to receive a second Sink Side Strainer by paying the extra shipping fee of $7.99 for a total price of $30.97.
+The special TV offer allows you to receive a second Sink Side Strainer by paying an extra fee of $7.99 for a total price of $30.97.

 This strainer is designed to drain up to 5 pounds of food all at once.
 In the demonstration you can see that 5 pounds of potatoes are drained the same time.
 Comparatively this is much better than a flimsy colander that would otherwise tip over.